heyusman/heyusman/README.md

 - 👋 Hi, I’m @heyusman
-- 👀 I’m interested in democratizing Web3
+- 👀 I’m interested in Web3 & AI
-- 🌱 I’m currently building Go 3.0 (among other stuff!)
-- 👨‍💻 I’m looking to collaborate on exciting new Web3 projects, especially in the DeFi space
+- 👨‍💻 I’m always looking to collaborate on exciting new projects.
 - 📫 Reach me on heyusman[at]gmail.com or on Discord: maniac#9877

 <!---